+86 1510-529-7925 [email protected]

 Scorpions.
 Shot with a 600mm lens, also from the soundboard.

-My advice is to avoid the lens without constant aperture.
-Shooting with those lenses is possible but it makes a difficult job even more difficult at night as your aperture is consistently changing as you zoom in and out, which would be a nightmare when trying to get your exposure right.
+My advice is to avoid lenses without constant aperture.
+Shooting with those lenses is possible, but it makes a difficult job even more difficult at night as your aperture is constantly changing as you zoom in and out, which would be a nightmare when trying to get your exposure right.

 D7H_9884-Edit-1024x682-1-1024x682 Concert Photography Lesson 1